Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 * More than 5 transactions within 2 minutes.
 Even legitimate users

-* rarely make this many purchases in such a short time.
+* rarely conduct this many purchases in such a short interval.

 */